awei01/katsu-site-source/posts/2014-09-19-layering-up-for-fall.md

 9tailors custom shirt, [Jegman](http://www.jegman.com/) tie

 So there you have it, some simple tips to staying warm _and_ looking great.
-Contact us at [info@9tailors.com](mailto:info@9tailors.com) to order your vests, tweeds, patterned shirts and custom jackets!
+Contact us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) to order your vests, tweeds, patterned shirts and custom jackets!
 We'll have you looking dapper in no time.